 Home-ownership is generally the biggest investment in most of our lives.
-Therefore it’s of vital importance that you hire the right estate agent who can comprehensively engage you in understanding the real estate transaction process of Saint Lucia.
+Therefore it’s of vital importance that you hire the right estate agent who is can explain the real estate transaction process of Saint Lucia.
+We are very knowledgeable about St Lucia Real Estate Laws and will guide you through the process of buying property in St Lucia.

 Non-nationals (USA, CANADA, UK etc) wanting to purchase property in Saint Lucia must obtain an Aliens Landholding License.